 Take Regular Breaks

 We would like to suggest something a bit different this time.
 What if we tell you that you could use links that aren’t directly connected to sports activities to reward yourself after completing a special task, or a milestone.
 So, let’s say that you’re trying to complete a five-mile run.
 However, you aren’t ready to complete the whole run at first.
 Then you can divide it into two runs of two and a half miles each.
 After completing the first run, you can give yourself a rest and do some fun activity on your smartphone.
-For instance, you could check SlotsWise and play one of the exciting online slots featured there.

 If you are more into conventional games, then you can download a first-person shooter or a sports game from Google Play or The App Store and play it during your break.
 The same can be applied on any type of outdoor activity.
 For instance, if you’re cycling and you’re trying to cycle for 15 miles a day, but you can’t do it in one go, stop after seven or eight miles and do something fun for 15 minutes or half an hour and then continue your cycling session.